liuxu89/my-slidev-theme-neversink/example.md

 :: content ::

-This is `layout: side-title` with `side: right` in the front matter.
+This is `layout: side-title` with `side: left` in the front matter.

 ```yaml
 side: left